 People who buy the iPhone, which went on sale in the U.S. Friday evening, are required to activate it through Apple’s iTunes software on their home computer.
 They choose a rate plan, authorize their credit card number and the phone should be activated soon after.

 Apple has said the process should take only a few minutes for people being assigned a new phone number, and “up to six hours” for people transferring a number from another operator.
 But for some the wait has been much longer, according to postings on Apple’s

-iPhone message board
+iPhone message board and elsewhere.

 “It has now been 48 hours and my iPhone is still the prettiest paperweight I own,” wrote one frustrated user.